ddev/ddev/docs/users/cli-usage.md

 phpMyAdmin:	http://drupal8.ddev.local:8036
 ```

-## Importing an existing site
+## Importing assets for an existing site
+An important aspect of local web development is the ability to have a precise recreation of the site you are working on locally, including up-to-date database contents and static assets such as uploaded images and files. ddev provides functionality to help with importing assets to your local environment with two commands.

+### Importing a database
-Two commands are provided for importing assets from an existing site, `ddev import-db` and `ddev import-files`.
-Running either of these commands will provide a prompt to enter the location of the assets to import.
-You can also skip the prompt by specifying the location using the `--src` flag.
+The `ddev import-db` command is provided for importing the MySQL database for a site.
+Running this command will provide a prompt for you to specify the location of your database import.

-### import-db

 ```
 ➜  ddev import-db